AdobeDocs/app-builder/src/pages/guides/security/index.md

 ![Validator Architecture](../../images/security-validator-architecture.png)

 The authentication and authorization validation is enabled by default for every Runtime action bootstrapped from the [CLI](https://github.com/adobe/aio-cli) with `aio app init` or `aio app add action`.
-This results in a specific `require-adobe-auth` action annotation set to true in the application `manifest.yml` file:
+This results in a specific `require-adobe-auth` action annotation set to true in the application `manifest.yml` or `app.config.yaml` file:

 ```
 packages: